Overview

 What About BYOK (Bring Your Own Key)?

-When users provide their own API keys through the OpenHands settings UI, the
+When users provide their own API keys through the OpenHands settings UI, the behavior depends on the configuration:| BYOK Scenario | Goes Through LiteLLM? | Key Exposure |

 Custom base_url pointing to own LiteLLM | Yes (user’s proxy) | User’s proxy holds master key |